 and, as necessary, the development and implementation of improved packaging.

 2. Advertising code of conduct

-Participating companies commit to have no advertising of hazardous LLDC in media (television and others) that are primarily targeted to children below 5 years of age.
-Furthermore, they commit to not do promotions of hazardous LLDC targeted to children of this age group.
+Participating companies commit to having no advertising of hazardous LLDC in media (television and others) that is primarily targeted to children below 5 years of age.
+Furthermore, they commit to not doing promotions of hazardous LLDC targeted to children of this age group.

 This commitment shall be implemented by the participating companies for every new advertising or promotion contract on hazardous LLDC that is established as of January 2018.

 Recent research by A.I.S.E. and by the EU Commission shows that easy access to liquid laundry detergent capsules remains the most frequently reported circumstance associated with children’s accidental exposures.
 To address the need for ongoing consumer education, visible and targeted initiatives around safe storage and use will be put in place.

 "Keep Caps From Kids" campaign